 Williams says the ordinance is still invalid on other procedural grounds and its substance.

-His argues:• The town failed to meet published notice requirements when amending the ordinance.
+• The town failed to meet published notice requirements when amending the ordinance.

 • The ordinance violates state requirements that zoning regulations be uniform throughout each zoning district.